Kakiooo/EnemyMovementLogic-For-XCom/README.md

 <br/>-FYI: Enemy will only run cover search once time instead update the cover info all the time in UPDATE() function. //Bool like IsMyTurn is to make searching only run once.
 ## More Info
 -The Script uses unity package called AI Navigation to make enemy has the pathfinding ability, may need to install the package before using the Script.// _Nav_Enemy.destination = _sidePos; is to set the target position for enemy.
+<br/>-There is a state control for enemy but is not been used in this logic//ignore the *ActionPoolLoadIn() function and *enemyState variable is the state is not helpful to you
 ## Info for Example Project File
 ### Control
 -Left Mouse click for player to move (QTE shows up for player to have faster move).